 With the convenience of an electric pressure cooker, there's really no reason to go out and buy broth.
-But, if you do, I recommend only buying a high quality one like Fire & Kettle which uses only organic ingredients.
+But, if you do, I recommend only buying a high-quality one like Fire & Kettle which uses only organic ingredients.
 And, their beef broth is grass-fed.

 The cost of buying a whole organic chicken is typically cheaper than buying chicken parts and organic bone broth.
 And, you'll get a much fresher stock for soups and stews.
-With the Instant Pot, time really shouldn’t be an issue any more.

-If you've never made your own broth from bones.
-You certainly need to give it a try.
+If you've never made your own broth from bones, you certainly need to give it a try.
 It's so simple and re-purposes those kitchen scraps that you'd otherwise be throwing away.